adriandelr/docs/md/101-sessions/html5.md

 HTML5 was developed to address the limitations of previous versions and to better support multimedia, graphics, and responsive design.
 It was first introduced in 2008 and became a W3C Recommendation in 2014.

-It brought significant improvements, such as new semantic elements, multimedia audio/video support, and APIs for offline storage and more dynamic web applications.
+It brought significant improvements, such as new semantic elements, multimedia audio/video support, APIs for offline storage, and more dynamic web applications.

 ## Your First HTML